 - Power-Up Magnet: The Magnet Powerup, which works almost identically to the electric shield from previous games in that it attracts rings to you.

 - Recycled Premise: Silver's story involves going back in time to save the future from a lizard-like fire demon who was unleashed into the world like the main villain.

 - The Rival: This is what the series is all about, hence the name.
-Playable characters are racing and battling each other in order to reach to Eggman or Eggman Nega.
+Instead of working together like in previous games, the characters are racing and battling each other in order to stop to Eggman or Eggman Nega.

 - Robot Me: Metal Sonic 3.0, a Robot Me for another Robot Me.